Big Brother 25 (American season): Allegations of bias and inequity

 There was criticism from fans and commentators regarding the large volume of physical competitions that were geared favorably toward athletically strong men, which lead to men winning 30 out of 36 competitions this season.
-Only one woman was able to win the Power of Veto, whereas Jag Bains broke the record for the most amount of Veto wins in a single season with seven.
+Only one woman was able to win the Power of Veto, whereas Jag Bains broke the record for the most Veto wins in a single season with seven.
 Spectators were also critical of the invariability of the competitions, which lead to the same people repeatedly winning them.
 David Wysong of The Cincinnati Enquirer compared the show to a "watered-down, kiddie version of The Challenge", and Cher Thompson of Screen Rant pointed out that the other contestants were placed at a disadvantage with the competitions not being properly balanced for everyone.

 Fans also expressed disapproval that Bains was allowed to win back-to-back Head of Household competitions.
 While it has been a staple rule in the series that no incumbent Head of Household can win it again the following cycle (barring the final one), Bains was seemingly eligible under the pretense that his previous rule as Head of Household in Week 11 had been "invisible" and won anonymously.
 Bains proceeded to win it again in Week 12, making him the first person in Big Brother history to be the Head of Household for two consecutive weeks outside of the finale.
 Viewers accused the show of blatant favoritism towards Bains, pointing out a precedent set in season 23 wherein Claire Rehfuss, who anonymously acquired the power of Head of Household, was ineligible to win it again the following week.